-Welcome to Baker College’s new “Spotlight” feature, a series of brief interviews with notable BC faculty and alumni who are making news and reaching new heights in their professional pursuits, as well as conversations with current and graduating BC students.
+Welcome to Baker College’s new “Spotlight” feature, a series of brief interviews with notable Baker College faculty and alumni who are making news and reaching new heights in their professional pursuits, as well as conversations with current and graduating Baker College students.

 This edition of Spotlight features Dr. Ralph Griffith, a Baker College doctoral degree alumnus, Associate Professor of Entrepreneurship in the Charles M. Snipes School of Business in the College of Professional and Mathematical Studies and the program coordinator of the Social Impact MBA at Lenoir-Rhyne University’s Center for Graduate Studies in Asheville, N.C.